wayke-se/Documentation/Webhook/webhooks.md

 To effectively use webhooks, your application should:

 1. **Listen for POST requests** on the URL specified when setting up the webhook.
-2. **Validate the request** to ensure it comes from Wayke.
-This typically involves checking a signature in the header against a known public key or shared secret.
-3. **Parse the JSON payload** to extract the relevant data.
+2. **Parse the JSON payload** to extract the relevant data.
-4. **Acknowledge receipt** by responding with a 200 HTTP status code promptly.
-Otherwise, Wayke may assume delivery failed and retry.
+3. **Acknowledge receipt** by responding with a 200 HTTP status code promptly.
+Otherwise, Wayke may assume delivery failed.
-5. **Process the data** accordingly based on the type of event received.
+4. **Process the data** accordingly based on the type of event received.